• bletours@gmail.com

 What is the international country code?

 For telephone calls, Bhutan’s country code is +975.
-Make sure you add this to the beginning of any number if calling Bhutan from abroad.
+Please make sure you add this to the beginning of any number if calling Bhutan from abroad.

 Do I need a visa to enter Bhutan?